Hazardous Waste Management Consulting: Construction Success Stories

 Inland Environments Ltd. serves a wide swath of Texas, making them a viable partner for projects across the state.
 Their operational footprint covers East, Central, and South Texas.
 This includes major metropolitan areas where construction is booming, such as Houston, Austin, and San Antonio.
 They also work in surrounding communities like Kingwood, The Woodlands, Conroe, Huntsville, and Beaumont.
 This broad service area means they have experience with the diverse environmental conditions and local regulations found throughout these different regions of Texas, which is a major plus for any contractor managing multiple job sites.

-Industry Experience
+A Track Record of Industry Experience

 With roots going back to 1999, Inland Environments Ltd. has decades of experience in the field.
 The company was founded by Jed Landrey, who brought a science background to the environmental cleanup and demolition industry.
 His goal was to create a company that could provide safe and cost-effective services, a mission they continue to uphold.
 This long history in the Texas construction market is a strong indicator of their reliability and expertise.
 For contractors, working with an established company means you’re getting a partner who has seen it all and knows how to handle challenges efficiently.

-Meet Inland Environmental & Remediation: Oil & Gas
+Spotlight on Inland Environmental & Remediation: Oil & Gas

 If your construction project involves the oil and gas sector, or if you’re working on land previously used for drilling, you’ll need a partner who understands that specific type of environmental cleanup.
 This is where Inland Environmental & Remediation, LP comes in.
 While their name might sound similar to the asbestos abatement company, their focus is entirely different.
 They are specialists in managing and recycling waste generated by the energy industry, a critical service for anyone building in Texas.